 Two Eyes Staring (Netherlands/Belgium, 2010)

-As I’ve mentioned elsewhere, I love horror films in all their shambling, twisted forms.
+As should be slindingly obvious by now, I love horror films in all their shambling, twisted forms.
 If I had to choose a favourite subgenre, though, it would be the ghost story.
 There is nothing inherently superior about ghost stories over bloodier and less subtle forms of horror, no matter what some advocates may tell you, but they do have a way of getting under my skin that nothing else can quite manage.
 They tap into primal fears of the dark, the dead and of being watched by unseen eyes, but worse, they are stories of our guilt and our worst secrets being given form and power over us.
 A good bloody slasher film may have us looking over our shoulders when we walk through a quiet car park late at night, but an effective ghost story will fill every shadow with potential nightmares and tickle our thoughts as we lie awake at night.

 As the makers of Two Eyes Staring (or Zwarte Water in its original Dutch) know, you can make ghost stories even creepier by involving children.
 The imagination of childhood and the easy dismissal by adults of the fears it brings make children even more vulnerable when facing supernatural horrors.
 The dismissal that young Lisa, the protagonist of Two Eyes Staring, experiences is even keener, as it is largely a symptom of her overall emotional distance from her mother, a woman who will even deny her existence when asked about children at a job interview.